dackst/nayuta/notes.md

 Before I started, I extracted everything from an iso of the original fantranslation.
 The addresses of each line in the English script then did not match up with the addresses of each line of the Japanese script, breaking the script insertion, well, script.
 My changes to the tools were mainly just so that the addresses from the dumped Japanese files are used instead of the addresses of each line of the input files.

 However, once I started testing the output, it seemed the released tools only *mostly* work as is.
 Even if I were to revert all of my changes and try to use them as <del>God</del> flame intended, I ran into a number of issues not present in the 4.15 fantranslation release:
-  1. item/money received messages in cutscenes are broken (those with opcode `0xC1`)
+  1. item/money received messages in cutscenes are broken (those with opcode `0xC1`) [example](https://i.imgur.com/Or5dajg.jpg)
   2. Some text remains in their original Japanese forms, with no English displayed: Nayuta and Noi's names (stored in `text/pc.tsv`), tutorial menus (from `text/helplib.tsv`), food ingredient locations (`text/foodarea.tsv`) and some dialogue (namely, those in `script/noi.tsv` and `script/system.tsv`).
   3. chapter start/end graphics are still in Japanese
-  4. The text about your next objective that appears when pressing select is not updated
   5. can't talk to Mishy in first few chapters: an exclamation point appears when approaching, but nothing happens when you try to interact.
 He remained perfectly in in Chapter 2 and after starting Chapter 5.
-  6. I would occasionally encounter some stray lines of Japanese text underneath my English text in long text boxes (`0x41` op codes)
+  6. I would occasionally encounter some stray lines of Japanese text underneath my English text in long text boxes (`0x41` op codes) [example](https://i.imgur.com/tPViMoM.jpg)

 Clearly, there were undocumented shenanigans that went on in the original fantranslation, given that none of these issues exist in its final release.